TrailJams is about making acoustic music together, for the enjoyment of the musicians and of people pausing to listen.

 It’s all of that that led to the creation of TrailJams.
-TrailJams is about making acoustic music together, for the enjoyment of the musicians and of people passing by.
+TrailJams is about making acoustic music together, for the enjoyment of the musicians and of people pausing to listen.
 That’s certainly not a new idea — people have been doing that for as long as there have been people.
 But sometimes it can be hard to find other people to make music with, a place to play, and a set of music that we can share.
 That’s where TrailJams comes in — helping us to connect with other musicians, choose a time and place to play, learn music and technique, and stay in touch with each other.

 What’s in the name “TrailJams”?